Office Hours: 8:30 AM - 4:30 PM

 - A persistent cough, disruptive to the class.

-- White of eyes are pink or red with yellow drainage/matting.
+- The white eyes are pink or red with yellow drainage/matting.

 Please note: if your child is sent home from school with a fever or due to vomiting, please keep them home the next school day.